If you or someone you care about is living with dementia, it’s important to know that help is available across Shropshire, Telford and Wrekin.

 This support is designed to help you and your family adjust, plan ahead and find the right help when you need it.

-If you have questions or haven’t heard from a Link Worker after diagnosis, you can speak to your GP or memory clinic team for more information.
+If you have questions or haven’t heard from a Link Worker after diagnosis, you can speak to your GP or the Alzheimer’s Society for more information.

 Peer groups bring together people living with dementia to connect, share experiences and support one another.
 These friendly, informal groups offer a space to chat, take part in activities and stay socially engaged.

-Dementia Link Workers, in partnership with Admiral Nurses and the Dementia Assessment and Support Service, help people stay connected to their communities through these groups and other local activities.
+Dementia Link Workers, in partnership with Admiral Nurses and the Councils, help people stay connected to their communities through these groups and other local activities.

 They support peer groups by: